alexpeters25/Python/Planning/executive_summary.md

 **iii.
 Design:** Design a framework for the basic requirements and structures that will be needed for proper function in development

 **iv.
-Programming:** Program the game, churning out iterations to be updated and built upon
+Programming:** Program the game, churning out iterations to be revised and built upon

 **v.
 Closure:** Ensure that the game is properly functional and document and review the results
 <br>